danmactough/node-feedparser/README.md

 * enclosures (an Array of Objects, each representing a podcast or other enclosure and having a `url` property and possibly `type` and `length` properties)
 * meta (an Object containing all the feed meta properties; especially handy when using the EventEmitter interface to listen to `article` emissions)

-## Tips

-* Set `user-agent` and `accept` headers when sending requests.
-Some services will not respond as expected without them.
-* Set `pool` to false if you send lots of requests using "request" library.

 ## Help

 - Don't be afraid to report an [issue](https://github.com/danmactough/node-feedparser/issues).